oxisto/okr2go/README.md

 ## Build

-Install `packr`.
+Install `packr`, which is used to include the web frontend in the final binary.

 ```
 go get -u github.com/gobuffalo/packr/packr
 ```

-Run the included build script to install all dependencies (Angular and Go) and build executable with the packed web frontend.
+Run the included build script to install all dependencies (Angular and Go) and build an executable with the packed web frontend.

 ```
 ./build.sh